 The Hershey Electric Railway

-This remarkable railway journey can be found in Havana, Cuba so you better visit quick before it’s upgraded!
-The 57 mile service links Havana’s Casablanca Station which can be reached via ferry with the ride across the harbour from habana Vieja.
-There are farming village and small towns all the way to Matanzas making for great photos of Cuba.
+This remarkable railway journey can be found in Havana, Cuba so you better visit quickly before it’s upgraded!
+The 57-mile service links Havana’s Casablanca Station which can be reached via ferry with the ride across the harbour from Habana Vieja.
+There are farming villages and small towns all the way to Matanzas making for great photos of Cuba.

 The Best Train Journeys in Africa